The SAIL Program

 Students who choose to join SAIL are proactive!
 They seek every possible opportunity to enhance their success, and their effort and commitment are reflected in their achievement:

-- 162 (49.2%) students qualified for SAIL's Spring Quarter 2013 Honor Roll by having earned a quarter GPA of 3.0 or higher.
-(Sixteen of these students had a 4.0 GPA.)
-143 students had achieved a cumulative GPA of 3.0 or above for all coursework undertaken in college.
+- 46.2% of SAILís active students qualified for SAIL's Spring Quarter 2014 Honor Roll by having earned a quarter GPA of 3.0 or higher.
+(Nineteen had a 4.0 GPA.)
+43.4% of the students had achieved a cumulative GPA of 3.0 or above for all coursework undertaken in college, and the average cumulative GPA for all SAIL participants at the end of spring quarter 2014 was 2.919.

 Each year, SAIL achievers are honored at the program's Student Recognition Reception held in May.
 The SAIL staff is proud to showcase their many accomplishments!

-SAIL's open enrollment period begins on September 1 of each academic year and continues through September 30, or until the program reaches 400 participants.
-Interested students must come to the to the SAIL office (UH-386) to fill out a Student Eligibility Application (SEA) form and to schedule a mandatory information session.
+SAIL's open enrollment period begins on September 1 of each academic year and continues through September 30, or until the program reaches 400 new and continuing participants.
+Interested students must come to the to the SAIL office (UH-386) to fill out a Student Eligibility Application (SEA) form and an academic needs assessment, and to schedule a mandatory information session.